chenxingqiang/secret-learn/doc/faq.rst

 a widely-used method will also be considered for inclusion.

-From the algorithms or techniques that meet the above criteria, only those which fit well within the current API of jax-sklearn, that is a ``fit``, ``predict/transform`` interface and ordinarily having input/output that is a numpy array or sparse matrix, are accepted.
+From the algorithms or techniques that meet the above criteria, only those which fit well within the current API of secret-learn, that is a ``fit``, ``predict/transform`` interface and ordinarily having input/output that is a numpy array or sparse matrix, are accepted.